-- 16.1 A medical consent form must be filled in by parents of each pupil participating in a visit. - 16.2 A copy of this should be available in the following places: - At School in the pack left with the EVC or member of the Senior Leadership Team on duty as contact; - With the supervisors who will be in sole charge of the pupil at any time, and; - Centrally held by the EVC and accessible by the Principal. - 16.3 On residential trips parents should be informed immediately of arrival by email/text, use of the School website/social media or telephone.
-This will be explained to parents at the parents' meeting. - 16.4 Two copies of the following information should be left in School with the EVC at least three days before the trip takes place: - The itinerary; - Contact telephone number and address for the group and a mobile telephone contact number - School mobile available if required; - Copies of the parental consent and medical declaration forms; - Copies of the staff members personal details, next of kin and medical needs; - Copies of travel documents, insurance documents and medical papers, and; - A copy of the contract with the Centre/hotel if appropriate.
+- 16.1 Consent forms are signed by parents when their child enrolls at school.
+These are stored on Arbor.
+A consent form must be filled in by parents of each pupil participating in a visit.
+The Trip leader must check that consent has been given. - 16.2 Further parental consent is required for a visit that spans outside the normal school day and / or needs a higher level of risk assessment. - 16.3 Copies of this should be with the supervisors who will be in sole charge of the pupil at any time. - 16.4 On residential trips, parents/carers should be informed immediately of arrival by email/text, use of the School website/social media or telephone.
+This will be explained to parents/carers at the parents' carers' meeting. - On residential trips a paper copy of the following information should be left in School with the EVC at least three days before the trip takes place: - The itinerary; - Contact telephone number and address for the group and a mobile telephone contact number - School mobile available if required; - Copies of the parental consent and medical declaration forms; - Copies of the staff members personal details, next of kin and medical needs; - Copies of travel documents, insurance documents and medical papers, and; - A copy of the contract with the Centre/hotel if appropriate.